DMTN-214

 This is a practical collection of instructions, troubleshooting tips, and playbooks for managing and maintaining the Alert Distribution System.

 This is a collection of instructions for how to operate the Alert Distribution System.
-An overview of the system is provided in DMTN-210 [3] which is essential background reading for this document.
+An overview of the system is provided in DMTN-210 [Implementation of the LSST Alert Distribution System, 2024] which is essential background reading for this document.

-Argo CD [1] is a tool for deploying software onto a Kubernetes cluster.
+Argo CD [Argo CD: Declarative GitOps CD for Kubernetes, n.d.] is a tool for deploying software onto a Kubernetes cluster.
 Most changes to the Alert Distribution System are done through Argo.

 There’s some official SQuARE-maintained documentation for Argo.
 This section tries to summarize what you’d need to know to work with the Alert Distribution System, but that thorough documentation is worth reading too.